sn99/Optimizing-linux/README.md

     `nobarrier` option is safe as long you didn't expect sudden powerloss happens or has battery-backed.

     _On a device with a volatile battery-backed write-back cache, the nobarrier option will not lead to filesystem corruption as the pending blocks are supposed to make it to the permanent storage._ [man 5 btrfs](https://btrfs.readthedocs.io/en/latest/btrfs-man5.html)

-On a device with a volatile battery-backed write-back cache, the nobarrier option will not lead to filesystem corruption as the pending blocks are supposed to make it to the permanent storage.

 2. `sudo systemctl daemon-reload`